Why do you sleep amazing in a 5 star hotel and terrible in your own bed?

 - Adaptive coaching that evolves with your life changes

-It's like having the best hotel in the world automatically adjust to you.
+It's like having the best hotel in the world automatically adjusting to you.

-The true cost of sleeping as a “guest in your own house”
+The true cost of sleeping as a guest of your own home

 How much would you pay to sleep in a 5-star hotel each night?